 Tactics: Seek out personality fits that promote positivity, especially dynamic leadership, and make a commitment to mentorship and training.

-Results: Under Oddo’s tenure, the company has grown from sales of $3 million to roughly $100 million.
+Results: Under Oddo’s tenure, the company has grown from sales of $3 million to nearly $400 million in 2020.

 I took over the family business in 1996 and soon realized that the only thing that sets a company apart from competitors is its people.
 So I set out to hire the best people in the industry.
 But like in any other business, doing that is increasingly difficult.
 Plus we are a non-glamorous service industry.
 I can’t offer stock options.
 I have to focus on what sets us apart.